Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Upgrade Service Fabric cluster basic load balancer.md

 ## Overview

-This documents the options available to upgrade a basic load balancer sku to standard load balancer sku for a Service Fabric cluster.
+This documents the options available to upgrade a basic load balancer sku to a standard ip and load balancer sku for a Service Fabric cluster.
 Choose one of the options below based on availability requirements.

 ### NOTE: This does not apply to [Service Fabric managed clusters](https://learn.microsoft.com/azure/service-fabric/overview-managed-cluster).
 Service Fabric managed clusters with 'Basic' SKU are provisioned with a 'Basic' load balancer but cannot be upgraded and must be redeployed .
 Service Fabric managed clusters with 'Standard' SKU have are provisioned with a 'Standard' load balancer and are not impacted.